KhaleedSA/FM5RandomizerApp/README.md

 ### [Randomize_UnitModel]

-This setting will randomize wenzar model in the current stage that you're in.
+This setting will randomize Wanzer model in the current stage that you're in.

 Why ?
 That's because of the limitation of the game files, some models required a large amount of datas array in the file,